KxSystems/ml/README.md

 - embedPy

-The python packages required to allow successful exectution of all functions within the Machine-learning toolkit can be installed via:
+The python packages required to allow successful exectution of all functions within the machine learning toolkit can be installed via:

 pip:
 ```bash